rook/rook/Documentation/CRDs/Block-Storage/ceph-block-pool-crd.md

 See the official rbd mirror documentation on [how to add a bootstrap peer](https://docs.ceph.com/docs/master/rbd/rbd-mirroring/#bootstrap-peers).

+!!! note
+    Disabling mirroring for the CephBlockPool requires disabling mirroring on all the CephBlockPoolRadosNamespaces present underneath.

 ### Data spread across subdomains

 Imagine the following topology with datacenters containing racks and then hosts: